automation-tasks-rs/cargo-auto/README.md

 ```

 We can also add `automation tasks` to an existing Rust project.
-Inside your Rust project directory (the one with Cargo.toml or Cargo-auto.toml) run:
+Inside your Rust project directory (the one with Cargo.toml) run:

 ```bash
 cargo auto new_auto